ni/nimi-python/docs/niswitch/attributes.rst

 .. py:attribute:: is_configuration_channel

-    This channel-based attribute specifies whether to reserve the channel for  internal path creation.
+    This channel-based property specifies whether to reserve the channel for  internal path creation.
 A channel that is available for internal path  creation is called a configuration channel.
-The driver may use  configuration channels to create paths between two channels you specify in  the niSwitch_Connect function.
+The driver may use  configuration channels to create paths between two channels you specify in  the :py:meth:`niswitch.Session.connect` method.
 Configuration channels are not available  for external connections.
-    Set this attribute to VI_TRUE to mark the channel as a configuration  channel.
-Set this attribute to VI_FALSE to mark the channel as available  for external connections.
+    Set this property to True to mark the channel as a configuration  channel.
+Set this property to False to mark the channel as available  for external connections.
     After you identify a channel as a configuration channel, you cannot  use that channel for external connections.
-The niSwitch_Connect function  returns the NISWITCH_ERROR_IS_CONFIGURATION_CHANNEL error when you attempt  to establish a connection between a configuration channel and any other  channel.
+The :py:meth:`niswitch.Session.connect` method  returns the NISWITCH_ERROR_IS_CONFIGURATION_CHANNEL error when you attempt  to establish a connection between a configuration channel and any other  channel.